-A: The Urim (meaning “light”) and the Thummim (meaning “perfection) are mentioned only 7 times in the Bible (Ex 28:30)(Lev 8:8)(Num 27:21)(Deut 33:8)(1 Sam 28:6)(Ezra 2:63)(Neh 7:65).
-No one knows exactly what they looked like or how they were used, but we do know that they were used in some way to inquire of the Lord and seek His will.
-They were to be used only by the High Priest, and carried in a pouch attached to his breastplate and covering his heart (Ex 28:30).
+A: The Urim (meaning “lights”), and the Thummim (meaning “perfections”) are mentioned only 7 times in the Bible (Ex 28:30)(Lev 8:8)(Num 27:21)(Deut 33:8)(1 Sam 28:6)(Ezra 2:63)(Neh 7:65).
+In these verses, we don’t get any information about what they were made from (perhaps a gem stone, or regular stone), or how they were used.
+We do know that they were used in some way to inquire of the Lord, and seek His will.
+They were to be used only by the High Priest, and carried in a pouch attached to his breastplate, and covering his heart (Ex 28:30)(Lev 8:8).

-According to tradition, there may have been two of them made of stone, with the Urim having “yes” written on it and the Thummim having “no.” A question would be asked of God in a way where a yes or no answer could be given.
-The High Priest would then either reach into the pouch and pull one out or possibly turn the bag upside down and pick the one that dropped first.
-They would then act according to the answer that God would supernaturally supply.
+According to tradition, there was two of them made of stone, with the Urim having “yes” written on it, and the Thummim having “no.” A question would be asked of God in a way where a “yes or no” answer could be given.
+The High Priest would then either reach into the pouch and pull one out, or possibly turn the bag upside down and pick the first one that dropped.
+Then, they would act according to the supernatural answer that God supplied.

 While not specifically described as the “Urim and Thummim,” many scholars believe that we have an example of their use in (1 Sam 14:24-46).
 In (1 Sam 14:36-37), the “priest” (the “High Priest” named Ahijah) sought “counsel of God” as whether or not the Israelites should attack the Philistines.
 He received no answer.
 (1 Sam 14:39-43) tells us that they reasoned (we don’t know how) God did not answer because someone had sinned.
 “Lots” were cast to determine who had sinned, and the lot fell to Saul’s son Jonathan.